Estimate Time5 min

 You’re not out of luck if your industry isn’t on this list.
 Smaller career-focused programs are out there, and your school may even offer loans for certain degrees of study.
 It’s worth an online search to check.

 Plus, your employer may offer a student debt assistance benefit.
-Check with your human resources department to see if one is available to you.
+Check with your human resources department to find out if one is available to you.

-You could start with a budgeting tool, such as Fidelity's budget worksheet, or use a simple spreadsheet.
-Write out your monthly income—counting all the money coming in on a regular basis, after taxes and any retirement contributions are taken out.
+No matter what plan you’re on, budgeting for your student loan monthly payments could help you make sure you cover them.
+You could start with a budgeting tool, such as Fidelity’s budget worksheet, or use a simple spreadsheet.
+Write out your monthly income counting all the money coming in on a regular basis, after taxes and any retirement contributions are taken out.
 Then, list out your monthly expenses.
 Fidelity has a simple budgeting guide.

 Is there a better way to pay off student loans?